Philosophy

 - mapping — exportable mapping data, not live device execution (OPC UA, MQTT, robot action graph, S88).

-- illustrative — educational / future-compatible (Cooklang, PDDL, FOON, Home Connect, Matter).
+- illustrative — educational / future-compatible (Cooklang, PDDL, FOON, smart-appliance program, Matter).

-For OPC UA, Home Connect, Matter and vendor APIs, Foodlang produces mapping payloads, not real device execution.
+For OPC UA, smart-appliance program, Matter and vendor APIs, Foodlang produces mapping payloads, not real device execution.
 For PDDL, FOON, LTL and S88 it produces structured / illustrative representations, not a formal verification system.

 Boring on purpose